 How much do common home repairs cost?

 Home repair costs can vary according to the value of your home, where you live and the extent of the damage.
 Here’s a ballpark of what you can expect for common home repair and improvement costs, according to a July 2018 HomeAdvisor survey:

 Repair or replace electric panel

 Level or mudjack concrete slabs

 3 home repair solutions to avoid

-- Putting off payments on bills.
+Putting off payments on bills.
 Late loan repayments can seriously damage your credit score, making it difficult to qualify for financing in the future.
-But skipping your usual bills to foot an emergency expense could launch you into a spiral of debt, not to mention leave you without a home if those bills are your mortgage or rent.
+But skipping your usual bills to foot an emergency expense could launch you into a spiral of debt, not to mention leave you without a place to live if those bills are your mortgage or home equity loan.

 Frequently asked questions

 Yes.
 You might have trouble qualifying for a personal loan, but you could be eligible for grants or government-backed loans.
 They tend to be the least expensive option, and your credit score might not prevent you from qualifying.

 You may be able to find help from nonprofits like Habitat for Humanity or local organizations like a community center or church.
 But funds may be limited, and it might take a while to get the repairs completed.